 The LEP’s RD&E program incorporates the entire livestock export supply chain and all of the species exported.
 Each research project has been categorised by species, specific areas of the supply chain and the subject of the report.

-The LEP Research Development and Extention (RD&E) Update publication can be viewed and downloaded here.
+The LEP Research Development and Extention (RD&E) Update publications can be viewed and downloaded by clicking the links below.

 National Primary Industries RD&E Framework